Wherever You Go, There You Are Book Summary

 5) Patience

-• If you cultivate patience, you will simultaneously cultivate mindfulness, and your meditation practice will gradually become richer and more mature.
+• If you cultivate patience, you will simultaneously cultivate mindfulness, and your meditation practice will gradually become more prosperous and mature.

-• Through it all, we attempt to bring balance to the present moment, understanding that in patience lies wisdom, knowing that what will come next will be determined in large measure by how we are now.
+• Through it all, we attempt to balance the present moment, understanding that in patience lies wisdom, knowing that what will come next will be determined in considerable measure by how we are now.

 6) Letting Go

 • Letting go means just what it says.
-It’s an invitation to cease clinging to anything, whether it be an idea, a thing, an event, a particular time, or view, or a desire.
+It’s an invitation to cease clinging to anything, whether an idea, a thing, an event, a particular time, a view, or a desire.

 Part II – The Heart of the Practice